Sukanto54cl/ai-school-iom-2025/docs/day1.2_intro_ml/readme.md

 5. Select a model and train it.
 6. Fine-tune your model.
 7. Present your model and make it ready for later usage.

-We will go through them in the following.
+We will go through them in the following using scikit-learn as machine learning library.

+Scikit-learn is a python library providing access to classification, regression, clustering and dimensionality reduction with few lines of code.
+Furthermore, essential workflows for preprocessing the data or to validate the generated models are available as well.
+More details on scikit-learn can be found here: <a href="https://scikit-learn.org/stable/">Link</a>

+Within this session, diverse regression models will be trained to introduce the general workflow of a machine learning project and to get familiar with scikit-learn.